jiggzson/nerdamer/README.md

 nerdamer.register(some_function);
 ```

 _**parent**_:  The parent is optional.
 If this object does not exist it will be created.
 If it does then it is added.
-Ommitting the parent does not result in it being added to the core directly.
+Omitting the parent does not result in it being added to the core directly.

 _**numargs**_:  tells nerdamer how many arguments are allowed and can be either an integer, a range in the form of an array [min arguments, max arguments], or -1 which enables any amount of arguments.

-_**visibiity**_:  enables nerdamer's parse function to see the function and allows the user to use it.
+_**visibility**_:  enables nerdamer's parse function to see the function and allows the user to use it.

 _**build**_:  is the constructor and is within the core's scope.
 It returns a function which is within the scope of the PARSER (the parser instance which nerdamer uses).
 The arguments for the return function are Symbols.
 This means that any algorithm can be directly applied using nerdamer's abstraction layer using the functions, add, subtract, divide, multiply, and pow.